RayPT808/Basel-Mobile-Personal-Training/README.md

 ### Media

 + Youtube video was used from my own Youtube channel's video library.
-- Images for illustration and desig were taken from open source site Istock.
+- Images for illustration and design were taken from open source site Istock.